-Questions about refund calculations based upon withdrawal from CIA should be referred to the Office of Student Accounts.
+Questions about refund calculations should be referred to the Office of Student Accounts.
 Any balance due resulting from the recalculation of tuition and fees and the reduction of aid is due and payable in full.
 A revised tuition statement will be sent to the student once costs and aid are adjusted.
 Payment options are available.
 Withdrawal from CIA does not relieve their financial responsibility to the college.